Marysville woman arrested, suspected of fatally running over man during argument

 Deputies arrested a 63-year-old Marysville woman Friday on suspicion of fatally running over a 64-year-old man with a car during an argument, according to the Snohomish County Sheriff’s Office.

 A witness told deputies a man and woman had been arguing outside a home in the 1500 block of 140th Street Southeast that evening.
-When the woman drove away, the witness saw the man lying unresponsive in the driveway, according to a statement from the sheriff’s office.
+When the woman drove away, the witness saw the man lying unresponsive in the driveway, according to a statement from the Sheriff’s Office.

-Medics responded and found injuries on the man’s head and body that appeared from a car, according to the sheriff’s office.
+Medics responded and found injuries on the man’s head and body that appeared from a car, according to the Sheriff’s Office.
 The man died at the scene.

-Deputies arrested a woman nearby whose car had significant damage to the front, according to the sheriff’s office.
+Deputies arrested a woman nearby whose car had significant damage to the front, according to the Sheriff’s Office.

 The woman was booked into Snohomish County Jail on suspicion of domestic-violence homicide.

-The Snohomish County Medical Examiner will determine the man’s official cause of death.
+The Snohomish County medical examiner will determine the man’s official cause of death.